Mcorona9/osticket-prereqs/README.md

 </p>

 <p>
-Alright, let's step back and return to the directory "c:\inetpub\wwwroot\osticket\include".
-In this location, locate the file named "ost-sampleconfig.php".
-We will proceed to rename it to "ost-config.php".
-Once the renaming is complete, right-click on the "ost-config.php" file and open its properties.
-Under the "Security" tab, disable inheritance.
-Then, remove all newly added permissions and grant permissions to everyone.
+To complete the task, navigate to the directory C:\inetpub\wwwroot\osTicket\include\ and locate the file named ost-sampleconfig.php.
+Rename this file to ost-config.php.
+Next, right-click on ost-config.php and select "Properties."
+In the Properties window, go to the "Security" tab and click on the "Edit" button.
+From the list of group or user names, choose "Everyone" and grant "Full control" permissions.
+Apply the changes and disable inheritance, removing any existing permissions inherited from the parent folder.
+These steps will successfully rename the file, assign necessary permissions, and disable inheritance for ost-config.php.

 </p>
 <p>
-Next download osTicket.
-Then extract and copy the "upload" folder into c:\inetpub\wwwroot.
-Afterwards rename the folder to osTicket

 </P>
 <img src="https://i.imgur.com/9TEYn0N.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>